+- HR6 Data Protection Policy

+- HR6A Data Breach Policy

 - HR8 Equal Opportunities and Diversity Policy

 - HR10 Redundancy Policy

 - HR11 Pay Policy

 - HR12 Staff Disciplinary Policy

 - HR13 Special Leave Policy

 - HR14 Paternity Policy

 - HR15 Time off for Dependents Policy

 - HR18 Staff Sickness and Absence Policy

 - HR19 Maternity Policy

 - HR21 Adoption Policy

 - HR25 Flexible Working Policy

+- HR33 Records Management Policy

-1. Policy Statement
+1 Policy Statement

 - 1.1 This policy outlines the arrangements for shared parental leave and pay in relation to the birth or adoption of a child.
 Shared parental leave allows parents to take time off to care for the child with more flexibility than maternity and paternity leave.
-If an employee is eligible the employee and their partner may decide how to share the leave between them and can decide to be off work at the same or different times. - 1.2 No-one will be subjected to a detriment for taking or seeking to take shared parental leave in accordance with this policy. - 1.3 This policy does not form part of any employee's contract of employment and it may be amended at any time. - 1.4 This policy does not apply to agency workers, consultants or self-employed contractors.
+If an employee and their partner are both eligible, they may decide how to share the leave between them and can decide to be off work at the same or different times. - 1.2 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Training and Lincolnshire SCITT. - 1.3 This policy does not form part of any member of staff's contract of employment and it may be amended at any time. - 1.4 The Trust is committed to leading a healthy organisation, which includes a commitment to and promotion of emotional wellbeing and mental health.
+Therefore, all Trust policies and procedures ensure this commitment is incorporated in order to support all staff and students.
+Members of staff are encouraged to speak to their line managers if they feel any part of this policy would affect their emotional wellbeing and mental health.
+Any such comments should be passed to the Trust's HR department (via FederationHR@prioryacademies.co.uk) for appropriate consideration at the next available point in the policy review cycle. - 1.5 This policy does not apply to agency workers, consultants or self-employed contractors. - 1.6 If an employee is looking at taking Shared Parental Leave please contact the Human Resources department to discuss the policy further federationHR@Prioryacademies.co.uk